 This same dynamic applies to angel investors in the sphere of startups.

-An angel investor is an individual or in some cases a group of individuals, who have a high net worth ($1M+ in assets) and have the capacity and the willingness to invest his money into business ideas that are currently on an early stage of development.
+An angel investor is an individual or in some cases a group of individuals, who have a high net worth ($1M+ in assets) and have the capacity and the willingness to invest their money into business ideas that are currently in an early stage of development.
 They are also commonly registered as accredited investors.

 These angel investors may enter the business by themselves or they can do so through what are known as angel syndicates or an angel group, which is basically a group of angel investors who decide to pool their assets, knowledge, and experience to back a certain startup.

 The most common way to classify angel investors is the types of businesses they invest in.

 Angel investors can either specialize in certain industries or they can invest in any business venture that is appealing and makes sense for them.